longern/AnchorLwF/README.md

 ### 3.1 Token Selection Process

-The token selection process is a manual process initially (called anchors), where annotators interact with the model's output.
+The token selection process is a manual process initially (called "anchors"), where annotators interact with the model's output.
 The process follows these steps:

 1. The annotator views the original input and output.
 2. They select the first incorrect token in the output.